-The Immigration and Refugee Protection Act excludes refugee claimants if they are found to be inadmissible on the basis of security, serious criminality, organized criminality or human rights violations.
+The Immigration and Refugee Protection Act excludes refugee claimants if they are found to pose a security risk or are convicted/suspected of serious criminality.

-Between February 2017 and December 2018, less than 0.5% of refugee claimants who had entered Canada at a non-official border crossing had a serious criminal background.
+Between February 2017 and March 2019, less than 0.5% of refugee claimants who had entered Canada at a non-official border crossing had a serious criminal background.